-The selection committee comprises five members of the graduate faculty: Dr. Bonnie Amos, Dr. Terry Maxwell, Dr. Robert Dowler, Dr. Crosby Jones and Dr. Ned Strenth.
+The selection committee comprises three members of the graduate faculty: Dr. Loren Ammerman, Dr. Robert Dowler and Dr. Nick Negovetich.
 Committee membership may change at the request of a participating faculty member or the department head.
-Dr. Amos, the biology graduate advisor, chairs the committee.
+Dr. Ammerman, the biology graduate advisor, chairs the committee.

 When assistantships are available, application materials will be solicited twice each year: March 15 for fall assistantships and Oct.
 15 for spring assistantships.

 - Three letters of reference

 - A completed University Graduate and Teaching Assistantship Application and official transcripts for all college work

 All application materials must be submitted to the committee chair by the above dates.
 Any decision to reopen the application period will be made by the department head and the chairperson of the committee.
 This decision will be based on the number and quality of the applications received.

 Each applicant will be evaluated and quantitatively ranked on the basis of five criteria: